As the pain from arthritis becomes worse, keeping up with everyday activities may become more difficult.

 Ask a contractor or handyman about having bars installed on the walls by your toilet, shower or bath, or elsewhere in your home.

 Arthritis Foundation website.
-Living with Arthritis. www.arthritis.org/living-with-arthritis.
-Accessed August 2, 2017.
+Living with arthritis. www.arthritis.org/living-with-arthritis.
+Accessed May 23, 2019.

 Erickson AR, Cannella AC, Mikuls TR.
 Clinical features of rheumatoid arthritis.
 In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O'Dell JR, eds.
 Kelly and Firestein's Textbook of Rheumatology.
 10th ed.
 Philadelphia, PA: Elsevier; 2017:chap 70.